tayo-k/bmd/content/build.md

 - Expect that your BMD grid could be reused by other departments in your organization
 - Prioritize mitigating risk to the product, as well as your own comfort in building and supporting it
-- Ideally, you'll have more  a rough indication of higher preparedness, in line with the Shift-Left ideology.

 Having this structure, guardrails and quality gates:
 1. Collect yourselves into pods (or guilds)